varun-ramani/duokai.nvim/README.md

-# Monokai Pro
+# Duokai
-A Lua implementation of the [Monokai Pro](https://monokai.pro) colorscheme for Neovim.
+Basically a Lua/Lush.nvim implementation of the [Monokai Pro](https://monokai.pro) colorscheme for Neovim, but it's slightly more colorful.
-Created using [Lush](https://github.com/rktjmp/lush.nvim), and as such, depends on Lush.

 ![Screenshot](./screenshot.png)

+Anything I could change?
+Let me know!

 ## Installation with Packer
 Simply `use` both `monokaipro.nvim` and `lush.nvim` in your Packer config, making sure that `lush.nvim` appears before `monokaipro.nvim`.